 - a.
 Provide, in the form of official transcripts, successful completion of coursework from an accredited high school or English language school certified with SEVP, - b.
 Take either of the approved proficiency exams and meet the minimum score requirements: - i.
 IELTS (International English Language Testing System): 6.0. - ii.
 PTE (Pearson Test of English): 67 (at least 56 in each of the "Communicative Skills" sections). - iii.
 CPE (Cambridge Certificate of Proficiency in English): Grade B. - iv.
 CAE (Cambridge Certificate in Advanced English): Grade A. - v.
-TOEFL (Test of English as a Foreign Language) (internet-based): 75 - c.
+TOEFL (Test of English as a Foreign Language) (internet-based): 75 - vi.
+Duolingo: A composite score of 105 for undergraduate applicants and a composite score of 120 for graduate applicants - c.
 If the native language of the international student is English, and the University can confirm the native language, then the student is not required to take the TOEFL test.
 There is no limit to the number of times a student can take the test.
 TOEFL test scores are valid for two (2) years after the test date.
 The official scores become part of the permanent student record once the student has enrolled with the University. - d.
-Have an interview with the program chair or a UBIS designee to determine English language capability
+Interview with the program chair or a UBIS designee to determine English language capability